 Welcome to the City of Springfield’s Emergency Management Program page.
 Here you will find links to lots of resources that will help you prepare yourself, family, home, and business for an emergency.

 News and Public Notices

-The U.S. Army Corps of Engineers recently completed studies to update the Dam Failure Inundation Maps for their dams in Lane County.
+In 2014, the U.S. Army Corps of Engineers completed studies to update the Dam Failure Inundation Maps for their dams in Lane County.
 You can check out a video released by the U.S. Army Corps of Engineers about the dam failure inundation maps for Lane County at http://www.youtube.com/watch?v=xzXMcsxWkBs.

 You never know when an emergency may strike our area.
 It is important that you are

 prepared and know what to do to protect your family and your property.

 - Do I know what emergencies or disasters are most likely to occur in this area?

 - Do I have a family disaster plan in place and have we practiced it?